 Academic and Career Advisement

 Academic and Career Advisement is located in the Wintergreen Building.
-Academic advising provides assistance and counsel with the selection of courses for all first-year students, and for matriculated students who have not declared a major or who have earned less than 60 academic credits.
+Academic advising provides assistance and counsel with the selection of courses for all first time transfer students and for matriculated students who have not declared a major or who have earned less than 60 academic credits.
+Students who have declared Interdisciplinary Studies as a major are also advised by the center.
 Students who have declared a major are advised by members of the faculty from their major field of study.